From the National Athletic Trainers' Association

-- Baseline examinations should be completed annually for adolescent athletes, those with recent concussions and, when feasible, all athletes. (this is a departure from other consensus statements, which do not call for annual baseline exams)
+- Baseline examinations be completed annually for adolescent athletes, those with recent concussions and, when feasible, all athletes.
+(Note: this is a departure from other consensus statements, which do not call for annual baseline exams);

-- Baseline exam should consist of clinical history , physical and neurologic evaluations, measure of motor control (balance ) and neurocognitive functions . (noticeable by its absence is a recommendation for a baseline King-Devick test, a simple vision test that a growing number of experts and studies shows can help identify athletes with possible concussion on the sports sideline in making the all-important "return/no return decision").
+- Baseline exams should consist of clinical history , physical and neurologic evaluations, measure of motor control (balance ) and neurocognitive functions . (noticeable by its absence is a recommendation for a baseline King-Devick test, a simple vision test that a growing number of experts believe, and studies show, can help identify athletes with possible concussion on the sports sideline in making the all-important "return/no return decision");

-- The AT should enforce the standard use of certified helmets and educate athletes, coaches and parents that, although helmets can help prevent catastrophic injuries, they do not significantly reduce the risk of concussions.
+- that ATs enforce the standard use of certified (e.g. NOCSAE) helmets and educate athletes, coaches and parents that, although helmets can help prevent catastrophic injuries, they do not significantly reduce the risk of concussions;

-- Helmet use in high-velocity sports (e.g. skiing, cycling) has been shown to protect against traumatic head and facial injury.
+- helmet use in high-velocity sports (e.g. skiing, cycling), which has been shown to protect against traumatic head and facial injury;

-- Consistent evidence demonstrating a reduced concussion risk by wearing a mouthguard is not available, though evidence demonstrates that fitted mouthguards reduce dental injuries.
+- the wearing of mouth guards because, although consistent evidence demonstrating a reduced concussion risk by wearing a mouthguard is not available, the evidence demonstrates that fitted mouthguards do reduce dental injuries;

-- Implement a standard concussion home instruction form for all patients.
+- implementation of a standard concussion home instruction form for all patients;

-- Instruct a concussed patient to avoid medications other than acetaminophen, and avoid alcohol, drugs or other substances.
+- instructing a concussed patient to avoid medications other than acetaminophen, and to avoid alcohol, drugs or other substances during their concussion recovery;

-- Recommend rest as the best practice for concussion recovery; during the acute stage of injury patients should avoid any physical or mental exertion that exacerbates symptoms, maintain a healthy diet and stay well hydrated.
+- recommending rest as the best practice for concussion recovery; during the acute stage of injury (the first several days after injury) patients should avoid any physical or mental exertion that exacerbates symptoms, should maintain a healthy diet and stay well hydrated; and

-- Ensure school administrators, counselors and instructors are aware of the patient's injury.
+- ensuring that school administrators, counselors and instructors are aware of the patient's injury.

 For a comprehensive article about the parents' role in concussion treatment and recovery, click here

-- In those with a concussion history , recognize the potential for second-impact syndrome and be aware of the potential long-term consequences of multiple injuries.
+- the potential for second-impact syndrome be recognized, and an awareness of the potential long-term consequences of multiple injuries; and

-- Consider patient referral to a physician with specific concussion training and experience if an athlete has a history of concussions.
+- referral to a physician with specific concussion training and experience be considered for athletes with a history of concussions.